-- C3's: Students who are removed to the C3 Removal Base following a C3 Conduct will need to complete a 1 hour detention after school. - Lateness: Students will be expected to attend breakfast club at 8.00am. once registered at breakfast club they can enjoy some breakfast or participate in the games taking place.
-This is to teach students to turn up on time. - Repeated lack of homework completion (3 x no homework submission): Students will be expected to attend a compulsory homework catch up support in the IT room after school for 1 hour.
+- C3's: Students who are removed to the C3 Removal Base following a C3 Conduct will need to complete a 30 minute detention after school.
+If they choose not to attend on Day 1, they will complete a 1 hour detention after school on Day 2. - Pupils who fail to attend Day 1 or Day 2 will be expected to complete a 1 hour detention with SLT the following Monday after the failed Day 2.
+Parents will be contacted if pupils do not attend and they will have to complete a half day IE from 12.15-4pm the following day. - Teachers will escort pupils to their detentions at the end of P5.
+Pupils who choose not to accompany their teacher will be sanctioned in the usual way. - Lateness: Students will receive a C3 if they are late to school once in the monring, or if the get 3 C1 late to lessons, they will receive a C3.
+Students will be expected to attend breakfast club at 8.00am. once registered at breakfast club they can enjoy some breakfast or participate in the games taking place.
+This is to teach students to turn up on time. - Repeated lack of homework completion (3 x no homework submission): Students will be expected to attend a compulsory homework catch up support in the dining room after school for 30 minutes on day 1 or 1 hour on day 2.
+This will also be escalated to a SLT detention and IE incase of non attendance. - Uniform: Students will receive a C3 if once through the gates, they are not wearing the correct uniform. - Equipment: Students will receive a C3 for 3 x C1 lack of equipment.

-Failure to complete the detention will result in an Internal exclusion.
+Failure to complete the detention will result in an Internal exclusion

-See appendix 7 Detentions Flowchart

-What the law allows:
+See appendix 7 Detentions Flowchart What the law allows: